 Where is the return on investment (ROI) from lab automation?

-Cost savings are often an immediately realisable source of value from automation.
-Cost savings can be a direct cost saving (such as a reduction in reagent costs) or they can deliver an ‘economic’ cost saving (freeing up organisational resource to focus on other value creating exercises).
+Cost savings are often an immediately realizable source of value from automation.
+Cost savings can be a direct cost saving (such as a reduction in reagent costs) or they can deliver an ‘economic’ cost saving (freeing up organizational resources to focus on other value-creating exercises).

 1. Empower employees & reduce costs